observablehq/plot/docs/what-is-plot.md

 # What is Plot?

 **Observable Plot** is a free, open-source, JavaScript library for visualizing tabular data, focused on accelerating exploratory data analysis.
-It has a concise, memorable, yet expressive API, featuring [scales](./features/scales.md) and [layered marks](./features/marks.md) in the grammar of graphics style.
+It has a concise, memorable, yet expressive API, featuring [scales](./features/scales.md) and [layered marks](./features/marks.md) in the *grammar of graphics* style popularized by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson) and [Hadley Wickham](https://en.wikipedia.org/wiki/Hadley_Wickham) and inspired by the earlier ideas of [Jacques Bertin](https://en.wikipedia.org/wiki/Jacques_Bertin).
 And there are [plenty of examples](https://observablehq.com/@observablehq/plot-gallery) to learn from and copy-paste.

 In the spirit of *show don’t tell*, here’s a scatterplot of body measurements of athletes from the [2016 Summer Olympics](https://flother.is/2017/olympic-games-data/).